gdayori/igniteui-.net-core-workshop/README.md

 ## Note

-In src/02-After folder, you can check the completed project when you completed all instructions in this workshop.
+In src/02-After folder, you can check the project completing all instructions in this workshop.

 ## All steps
 <!--